Pyrexiaa/CAService/README.md

 - Service Application – Handles profile enrollment, data collection, feature extraction, and continuous authentication (face, audio, gait).
 - Controller Application – Sends signals to the service application to initiate real-time data collection and monitoring.

+Please refer to Controller_README.md to know more about controller application.
+Please refer to Service_README.md to know more about service application.

 ---
 ## Installation